MithamoMorgan/Building-Generative-AI-Applications/Week3_and_4/README.md

-About Week 3 & 4
+# Week 3 & 4

+## Farmer’s Plant & Animal Diagnosis Chatbot 👨‍🌾

-I have managed to create a chatbot that so far uses CLI to help farmers make plant and animal pest and disease diagnosis and also provide agricultural tips and advice.
-Note that the chatbot is specialized and not general since its specifically designed to help farmers only.
+I have successfully developed a chatbot that currently runs via the command line (CLI) to assist farmers with diagnosing plant and animal pests and diseases, as well as providing agricultural tips and advice.
+This chatbot is specialized and focused solely on farming-related queries, rather than general-purpose conversation.

+## Improvements 🛠️

+* Develop a user-friendly interface (UI) using HTML, CSS, and JavaScript for easier interaction.

+* Add a feature to upload photos, allowing farmers to submit images of affected plants or animals for more accurate diagnosis.